GetTagHistory

 EnableDownTimeOverride |

 An optional Boolean.
 Set TRUE to return INVALID for downtime.
+Set FALSE to not return INVALID for downtime.
 Defaults to the value from the Historian tag's "Represent system downtime as missing data" parameter. |

 UseRecordOverrides |